basilesimon/bsfr/content/weeknotes/weeknotes-51.md

 ---
 date: "2021-09-17T00:00:00Z"

-published: true
-title: 'Stack jumping every day - weeknotes #51'
+title: "Stack jumping every day - weeknotes #51"
 ---

 Back to work after a week off, and now approaching a year of writing these weekly notes.
 I had lots of _life admin_ stuff to do early in the week – things I had left for later after some time focusing solely on the Toolkit.

 This week was the first week _"after"_ the Toolkit, and I chopped it down into three clients.

 ---